-One of the most important things you lose in both cases are transactions.
+One of the most important things you lose in both cases are ACID transactions.
 Transactions have been around so long and are so mundane that I think many developers have forgotten why they are so useful.
-They can allow you to maintain invariants on your data.
-For example, you can say if A is present, so is B and C. I hope we can first agree that an application that can safely assume the presence A, B and C together will be simpler and less likely to have bugs than an application that has to handle any combination of A, B and C.

-Here’s a more concrete example of a constraint: A user must have a profile.
-With transactions you can create them both together like in this pseudo-python:
+With transactions you can create them both together like in this pseudo-Python:

-It’s not uncommon to have a separate service for user login functionality, especially if you want to have the same login information for multiple applications.
+It is not uncommon to have a separate service for user login functionality, especially if you want to have the same login information for multiple applications.
 Let’s say you make the decision to split users and profiles in to two services.
 Now we lose our ACID guarantees.
 What does this mean?

 Seems reasonable, but there are at least two failure cases that can lead to inconsistency:

 user_service call (somebody pulled the power cord), your data

 will be in an inconsistent state.
 Secondly, if your

 fails on the delete, your data will also be in an inconsistent state.

 Another strategy might be to attempt to access a user’s profile, and create one if it doesn’t exist.
 Unfortunately, even if your services are 100% reliable this is not isolated.
 In a concurrent system other threads and processes can see the system in an inconsistent state: